appt-org/appt-samples/README.md

 This package contains two things:

-1. Code samples in Markdown files
+1. Code samples (in Markdown format)
+2. Loaders - A way to let the library know how to import these files in your environment.
-2. A function to query these Markdown files, based on locale, sample-id and/or platform.
+3. A retrieval function to query the code samples, based on locale, sample-id and/or platform.

 ## Lib usage